devinit/datahub-api/README.md

 TODO
 - [ ] remove console.info & console.error and replace with function that logs to an info & error file
 - [ ] fix testing on travis
-- [ ] integrate uglify-es into webpack
+- [ ] pull in color data into the repo